When forming a corporation in Delaware you will need to indicate on the certificate of

 By March 1st of each year you will have to file an annual report and pay a franchise tax in Delaware.
-The tax is calculated based on the authorized shares for the company by using either the Authorized Shares Method or the Assumed Par Value Capital Method, whichever is less expensive.
+The tax is calculated based on the authorized shares for the company by using either the Authorized Shares Method or the Assumed Par Value Capital Method.

 The Authorized Shares Method is based on the number of authorized shares and is calculated as follows:

-(i) If the company is authorized to issue 5,000 shares or less the annual franchise tax is $75;
+1. If the company is authorized to issue 5,000 shares or less the annual franchise tax is $175;

-(iii) for each additional 10,000 authorized shares the annual franchise tax is increased by an additional $75.
-The maximum annual tax under the Authorized Shares Method is $180,000.
+3. For each additional 10,000 authorized shares the annual franchise tax is increased by an additional $85.
+The maximum annual tax under the Authorized Shares Method is $200,000.

 The second school of thought is to authorize millions of shares, typically 10,000,000 shares.

-The rationale is individuals who receive 1,000,000 shares feel like they are receiving something of greater value and may be more motivated than individuals who receive 500 shares, even if the shares represent the same percentage of ownership in the company.
+The rationale is that individuals who receive 1,000,000 shares feel like they are receiving something of greater value.
+They may be more motivated than individuals who receive 500 shares, even if the shares represent the same percentage of ownership in the company.

 In addition, having more shares provides more flexibility in allocating shares on vesting schedules.